JayLoomis/javascripty/modules.md

 ## How to include a module in another code file

+As with defining modules, ES6 introduced new ways to import modules.
+The old and new are described in the following sections.

+### The old way

 You can use the `require` function to include your module in another JavaScript file:

 ```javascript